japila-books/apache-spark-internals/docs/ExecutorAllocationManager.md

 start(): Unit
 ----

-`start` registers link:spark-SparkListener-ExecutorAllocationListener.adoc[ExecutorAllocationListener] (with xref:scheduler:LiveListenerBus.adoc[]) to monitor scheduler events and make decisions when to add and remove executors.
+`start` registers spark-SparkListener-ExecutorAllocationListener.md[ExecutorAllocationListener] (with scheduler:LiveListenerBus.md[]) to monitor scheduler events and make decisions when to add and remove executors.
 It then immediately starts <<spark-dynamic-executor-allocation, spark-dynamic-executor-allocation allocation executor>> that is responsible for the <<schedule, scheduling>> every `100` milliseconds.

 NOTE: `100` milliseconds for the period between successive <<schedule, scheduling>> is fixed, i.e. not configurable.

-It link:spark-service-ExecutorAllocationClient.adoc#requestTotalExecutors[requests executors] using the input link:spark-service-ExecutorAllocationClient.adoc[ExecutorAllocationClient].
-It requests xref:ROOT:spark-dynamic-allocation.adoc#spark.dynamicAllocation.initialExecutors[spark.dynamicAllocation.initialExecutors].
+It spark-service-ExecutorAllocationClient.md#requestTotalExecutors[requests executors] using the input spark-service-ExecutorAllocationClient.md[ExecutorAllocationClient].
+It requests ROOT:spark-dynamic-allocation.md#spark.dynamicAllocation.initialExecutors[spark.dynamicAllocation.initialExecutors].

-NOTE: `start` is called while link:spark-SparkContext-creating-instance-internals.adoc#ExecutorAllocationManager[SparkContext is being created] (for xref:ROOT:spark-dynamic-allocation.adoc[]).
+NOTE: `start` is called while spark-SparkContext-creating-instance-internals.md#ExecutorAllocationManager[SparkContext is being created] (for ROOT:spark-dynamic-allocation.md[]).

 === [[schedule]] Scheduling Executors -- `schedule` Method